The Voice UK: Coaches' teams and their artists

 In each series, each coach chooses a number of acts to progress to the live shows.
 This table shows, for each series, which artists he or she put through to the live shows.
-In each series, artists advance to the final week of the live shows, either by team-based (in the first three series) or entirely by public voting (since series four).
+In each series, artists advance to the final week of the live shows, either by team-based (in the first three series and from series nine onwards) or entirely by public voting (from series four to eight).